webscrapist/pluralsight-scraper-sharp/readme.md

 ## To Do

-- persist results somewhere so they can be used to define sequence of courses, specially for PowerShell channel

-- have some todo markers in the code
+- check `todo` markers in the code

 ### Puppeteer-Sharp